 What is “The Knack”

 The Knack is the magical art of drawing up your pelvic floor muscles just before you cough, sneeze, laugh or pick up something heavy.
-Research has confirmed it works *
+Research has confirmed it works to stop urine leakage *

 Your pelvic floor is like a trampette